jrgunderson/Player-With-Robot-Sensors/README.md

 PREFACE:

-If you don't have a Linux Partition || need some general Linux troubleshooting tips:
+If you don't have a Linux Partition |or| need some general Linux troubleshooting tips:
-	Read "How to Dual Boot"
+	- Read "How to Dual Boot" inside "Notes" folder

 ___________________________________________________________________________________________________